davidsblog/node-mongo/README.md

 # node-mongo

+##Work in progress

-Docker container with node and mongo
+A docker container running node and mongo